Function X (FX) Price Tops $0.15 on Top Exchanges

 Buying and Selling Function X

-It is usually not presently possible to buy alternative cryptocurrencies such as Function X directly using US dollars.
-Investors seeking to trade Function X should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Function X using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Function X directly using U.S. dollars.
+Investors seeking to acquire Function X should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Function X using one of the aforementioned exchanges.

 Receive News & Updates for Function X Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Function X and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.